 Cash flows are presented on a gross basis.
-The GST components of cash flows arising from investing or financing activities which are recoverable from, or payable to, the ATO are presented as operating cash flows c) Rounding off figures d) Comparative figures
+The GST components of cash flows arising from investing or financing activities which are recoverable from,

 All figures shown in this annual financial report, other than a rate in the dollar are rounded to the nearest dollar.
 Amounts are presented in Australian Dollars.